Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

 ### Error Handling

-But a much important benefit is, unlike the callbacks approach, we can properly **handle the error in one row** because one of the following steps eventually fail:
+But a much important benefit is, unlike the callbacks approach, we can properly **handle the error in one row** because one of the following steps eventually fails:

 * `getFlickrJson` fails to perform the ajax request to retrieve the Flickr JSON data.
 * The array returned by Flickr was empty so `loadImage` throws an exception.
 * The `loadImage` fails (e.g. the image is unavailable).

-This is called **propagation** and is exactly like how **exceptions** work.
+This is called **propagation** and is exactly how **exceptions** work.

 See how **Promise Error Handling** looks like **Exception Handling**:

-***N.B.***: *the following code is not possible in Javascript, while we can't properly make synchronous (blocking) functions, but this show how close the Promise style is.*
+***N.B.***: *the following code is not possible in Javascript, where we can't properly make synchronous (blocking) functions, but this shows how close the Promise style is.*

 ```javascript
 try {